cbsd/reggae/README.md

 rdr pass on $jail_if proto udp from any to any port 53 -> $consul port 8600
 ```

+Through config file in `/usr/local/etc/reggae.conf` you can choose to use some other interfaces for `jail_if` and `bridge_if`.
+Once Reggae is installed, you'll have `/usr/local/etc/reggae.conf.sample` which lists all defaults options.

 ## Makefiles
 There are two types of makefiles: services and projects.
 Service is single jail with a small set of apps running in it.
 If more than one jail is needed, use project.
 The following is the simplest service `Makefile`: